Orlov Trotter: 19th century

-In the Soviet Union
+20th century

-The Civil war was a major disaster for horse breeding in Russia.
+World War I (1914 — 1918) and the Russian Civil War (1917 — 1923) caused a major disaster for horse breeding in Russia.
 Many horses died in battle, yet more were eaten for food, and there was a general collapse of the economy, making horse breeding a luxury few could afford.
 However, after 1920, the raising of Orlov Trotters resumed and crossbreeding was forbidden.
-At that time, Orlov trotters were used primarily for farming and transport due to their physical strength and outstanding working abilities.
+At that time, Orlov Trotters were used primarily for farming and transport due to their physical strength and outstanding working abilities.
 By the 1930s, race breeding had also been reestablished and pre-revolutionary racing records were being broken.
 Arguably, the Orlovs reached their second heyday in the 1930s.

 During World War II, also known as the Soviet-German war, the number of Orlov Trotters again decreased.
 After the war, the state acutely needed horses in order to restore agricultural production.
-Due to their working ability and high productivity, Orlov trotters were again widely used to improve local horses.
+Due to their working ability and high productivity, Orlovs were again widely used to improve local horses.
 However, by 1953, the Soviet authorities decided that, in part due to increased use of the tractor, horse-raising was not important for the economy.
-This resulted in reduction of the number of stud farms and less governmental support of those that remained.
+This resulted in reduction of the number of stud farms, and less governmental support of those that remained.

 Today

-After the fall of the Soviet Union, the future of the breed seemed unclear since rich Russians interested in harness racing preferred the faster Russian and American trotters.
+After the dissolution of the Soviet Union on 25 December 1991, the future of the breed seemed unclear, as rich Russians interested in harness racing preferred the faster Russian Trotter and American Standardbred horse breeds.
 Therefore, in 1997, the International Committee for the Protection of the Orlov Trotter was established.

-Purebred Orlov trotters are now raised on twelve stud farms in Russia and three in Ukraine.
+Purebred Orlov Trotters are now raised on 12 stud farms in Russia, and 3 in Ukraine.
 The studs in Russia have a total of about 800 mares, which raises some concern; it is a general rule that a horse breed with fewer than 1000 female individuals is in danger.

-Breed Characteristics
+Characteristics

-The Orlov trotters are in general taller and more robust than Standardbreds.
+The Orlov Trotters are generally taller and more robust than Standardbreds.
 The average current measurements for Orlov breeding stallions are 161.4 cm (height at withers), 164 cm (body length/barrel), 186 cm (chest circumference), 20.4 cm (cannon bone circumference) and for breeding mares are 160.3 cm, 163.6 cm, 186.2 cm and 20.1 cm respectively.
 In appearance, the Orlovs are characterized by a big head, large expressive eyes, a long and naturally arched neck set high, prominent withers and broad croup.
 The body is muscular.
 The legs are strongly built, with prominent joints and clearly defined tendons.

-Due to its Arabian origins, many Orlovs are grey, at maturity, though all are born a darker colour at birth.
-(Grey horses are born dark and slowly lighten as they age until their hair coat is completely white.)
-At maturity, the colors of Orlovs are: grey (46%), black (28%), bay (20%) or chestnut (5%).
+Due to the breed's Arabian origins, many Orlov Trotters are grey, at maturity, though all are born a darker colour at birth.
+Grey horses are born dark, and slowly lighten as they age, until their hair coat is completely white.
+At maturity, the colors of Orlovs are: grey, black, bay or chestnut.